Published on December 7, 2021 by Ramesh Punugu

 Profit pools for the global asset management industry have remained flat recently despite healthy organic flows and AuM growth thanks to strong market performance.
 Industry costs have increased at a faster pace than revenue because of pressure on fees and a shift of assets away from actives to passives.
 We expect this trend to continue, as the industry has struggled to cut costs aggressively despite industry consolidation.

-Trend #1 – Asset owners will likely increase allocation to passives and private markets in 2021
+Trend #2: Asset owners likely continue to allocate more assets to passives and private markets

 What's your view?